 MND Association and the College of Paramedics

-Administering oxygen to some people with MND with respiratory symptoms can be extremely dangerous, and in some cases can lead to death.
+Administering oxygen to some people with Motor Neurone Disease (MND) with respiratory symptoms can be extremely dangerous, and in some cases can lead to death.
 This may happen in emergency situations where professionals are not fully aware of this risk.

-The Association wanted to support colleagues in the emergency services by raising awareness of MND and this important issue.
-We worked with the College of Paramedics to produce a short, factual video talking directly to paramedics about oxygen use in MND and how best to support a patient presenting with acute breathing problems.
+The MND Association worked with the College of Paramedics to produce a short, factual video talking directly to paramedics about oxygen use in MND and how best to support a patient presenting with acute breathing problems.

 The video, endorsed by the College of Paramedics, advises paramedics to use oxygen with caution.
 MND causes muscle weakness, and this includes the muscles used for breathing.
 Where a person has respiratory muscle weakness, they may retain carbon dioxide, known as hypercapnia.
 Giving oxygen in this situation can increase the retention of CO2 and worsen the person’s symptoms.